Politics of Chad

 The politics of Chad take place in a framework of a semi-presidential republic, whereby the President of Chad is the head of state and the prime minister is the head of government.
 Executive power is exercised by the government.
 Legislative power is vested in both the government and parliament.
 Chad is one of the most corrupt countries in the world.

+The first multi-party presidential elections and parliamentary elections in Chad were held in 1996 and 1997, respectively.

 In May 2013, security forces in Chad foiled a coup against the President Idriss Deby that had been in preparation for several months.
 In April 2021, President Déby was injured by the rebel group Front Pour l'Alternance et La Concorde au Tchad (FACT).
 He succumbed to his injuries on April 20, 2021.
 His presidency was taken by his family member Mahamat Déby in April 2021.
 This resulted in both the National Assembly and Chadian Government being dissolved and replaced with a Transitional Military Council.

 The National Transitional Council will oversee the transition to democracy.
 On 23 May 2024, Mahamat Idriss Déby was sworn in as President of Chad.
 He had won the disputed 6 May election outright, with 61 per cent of the vote.